15 November 2016

 - Good Books (Amazon-affiliated bookstore benefitting Oxfam: USA)

-Reviews of Floodgate Poetry Series Vol. 3:
+Floodgate Poetry Series Vol. 3:

 Northern Corn invites us into a dream America is having about itself, wherein the voices are both the road and the kicked-up gravel dust, memory and the occasion for memory, the flame and its shadow.
 An entrancing investigation of place and self and other, a spell one never wants broken.